 Entry to the national park costs $15 and this is included in the price of the Dry Tortugas National Park ferry.

 The ferry from Key West to Dry Tortugas is the Yankee Freedom III.
 The journey takes about 2 hours 15 minutes.
 The ride can be very choppy so if you are prone to motion sickness this may not be the best way to travel.

 The Dry Tortugas ferry is $190 per person with children going for $135.
-The ferry leaves at 7.30 and departs back at 5.15 pm.
-The prices include park entrance and breakfast and lunch and complimentary snorkeling equipment plus a fort Tour.
+The ferry departs at 7:30 am and returns at 5:15 pm.
+The prices include park entrance, breakfast and lunch, complimentary snorkeling equipment, and a fort tour.